Lady Mary Montagu1

 by Frances Cotes, 1769 2

-Lady Mary Montagu was born circa 1711.1 She was the daughter of John Montagu, 2nd Duke of Montagu and Lady Mary Churchill.1 She married George Montagu, 1st Duke of Montagu, son of George Brudenell, 3rd Earl of Cardigan and Hon.
-Elizabeth Bruce, on 7 July 1730 at St. Gile's-in-the-Fields Church, London, England.1 She died on 1 May 1775.1 She was buried on 13 May 1775 at Warkton, Northamptonshire, England.1,3 Her will was probated in May 1775.1
+Lady Mary Montagu was born circa 1711.1 She was the daughter of John Montagu, 2nd Duke of Montagu and Lady Mary Churchill.1 She married George Montagu, 1st Duke of Montagu, son of George Brudenell, 3rd Earl of Cardigan and Lady Elizabeth Bruce, on 7 July 1730 at St. Gile's-in-the-Fields Church, London, EnglandG.1 She died on 1 May 1775.1 She was buried on 13 May 1775 at Warkton, Northamptonshire, EnglandG.1,3 Her will was proven (by probate) in May 1775.1

-As a result of her marriage, Lady Mary Montagu was styled as Countess of Cardigan on 5 July 1732.
-As a result of her marriage, Lady Mary Montagu was styled as Duchess of Montagu on 5 November 1766.
+After her marriage, Lady Mary Montagu was styled as Countess of Cardigan on 5 July 1732.
+After her marriage, Lady Mary Montagu was styled as Duchess of Montagu on 5 November 1766.

 Children of Lady Mary Montagu and George Montagu, 1st Duke of Montagu